MentisOculi: Revealing the Limits of Reasoning with Mental Imagery: Automatic Puzzle Generation

 To construct \benchmarkname, we implement five task-specific auto-generators that can produce infinitely many puzzle instances with controllable difficulty.
 For each instance, the generator produces a single question image specifying the full problem state and a ground-truth visual chain of thought capturing the sequence of intermediate states required to reach the solution.
 Restricting task input to a single image ensures that the same instance format can be used across models that allow for multiple image inputs (\ummcol{UMMs}, \mllmcol{MLLMs}, \latentcol{latent visual reasoning models}) and models that only allow one initial image input (\videocol{video models}), and our human study.

 \paragraph{\formboard{}} We build on the \formboard{} implementation of \citet{huang2025visfactor}.
 Each instance is generated by cutting an initial shape into a set of target pieces that together form the ground-truth solution.
 To avoid trivial matching, all target pieces are constrained to be pairwise distinct.
-The distractor pieces are generated by subdividing the target pieces so that their areas differ sufficiently from all the correct solution pieces, this ensure that the false candidate shapes are indeed false.
+The distractor pieces are generated by subdividing the target pieces so that their areas differ sufficiently from all the correct solution pieces, this ensures that the false candidate shapes are indeed false.
 The visual CoT depicts the progressive reconstruction of the target shape, adding one piece at a time in the correct location.

 \paragraph{\hingefolding{}} Instances consist of rigid shapes connected by hinges.
 We generate either chains of identical shapes or chains with varying shapes.
-Hinge rotation angles are sampled in $45^\circ$ increments; $180^\circ$ rotations are excluded when identical shapes are connected, as overlapping configurations are visually ambiguous.
+Hinge rotation angles are sampled in \ang{90} increments.
+Additionally, a minimum area has to be visible in the folded configuration.
 The visual CoT shows the sequential application of hinge rotations corresponding to each folding step.

 \paragraph{\paperfold{}} We build on the generator of \citet{huang2025visfactor}.
 Each instance is created by randomly sampling a sequence of folds and a hole-punch location, while tracking the resulting hole pattern through the folding process.
 Negative answer options are generated by sampling hole configurations that are globally similar, i.e. similar amount and placement of holes, but guaranteed to differ by at least one hole beyond a fixed minimum spatial threshold.
 We additionally generate a visual CoT that explicitly visualizes the unfolding process step by step.
 Both the minimal-difference constraint between answer options and the generation of the unfolding visual CoT are novel relative to prior work.